JdPope/hayk-auth-assessment/README.md

 ## Getting Started

+1. Installs Rails dependencies with `bundle install`
-1. Serve the API with `rails s`
+2. Serve the API with `rails s`
-2. Verify that the client is pointing to the correct port in `favorite-marker/app.js`
+3. Verify that the client is pointing to the correct port in `favorite-marker/app.js`
-3. Serve the app
+4. Serve the app

 ## Instructions